BounceSecurity/www/_posts/2024-01-28-What-is-my-motivation-What-should-be-yours.markdown

 #### Introduction

 In this post I will give you some personal background about how I got into delivering public training courses and why.

-Hopefully it will put some of the later chapters in perspective and also help you understand the motivation you might need to do this.
+May aim is to put some of the later chapters in perspective and also help you understand the motivation you might need to do this.

+Admittedly, this chapter is more about me than it is about you so if you are already comfortable with your motivation you may want to skip to the bottom line of this chapter, [what I think you need to expect from the journey](#your-motivation).

 #### Some background